MylesBorins/YerbaScript/FAQ.md

 New features start life as a proposal to the [TC39](#what-is-a-tc39) committee and must be championed (or co-championed) by at least one member of the committee.
 Once the proposal is raised at a committee meeting, it will become a Stage 0 proposal and move along from there.
 For more details on how proposal stages work, check out the [proposal process document][proposal-process-document].

-If you would like to contribute, please check out [Contributing to ECMAScript](https://github.com/tc39/ecma262/blob/master/CONTRIBUTING.md).
+If you would like to contribute, please check out [Contributing to YerbaScript](https://github.com/tc39/ecma262/blob/master/CONTRIBUTING.md).

 ##### What is a "TC39"?

-TC39 stands for "Technical Committee 39" and is the committee responsible for iterating on and evolving the ECMAScript language specification.
+TC39 stands for "Technical Committee 39" and is the committee responsible for iterating on and evolving the YerbaScript language specification.
 The committee generally meets around 6 times a year to discuss progress on pending proposals and collectively work on moving forward with changes to the spec.

 ##### Why can't we remove feature X?

-Changes to ECMAScript must carefully consider the state of the world using the previous version of the language.
+Changes to YerbaScript must carefully consider the state of the world using the previous version of the language.
 This includes a large percentage of the web.
-As a result, in order to remove a feature from ECMAScript, TC39 must be able to show that the feature is used almost never (and thus can be removed).
-Going through this exercise is extremely difficult and sometimes impossible -- so in general ECMAScript *very* rarely removes features.
+As a result, in order to remove a feature from YerbaScript, TC39 must be able to show that the feature is used almost never (and thus can be removed).
+Going through this exercise is extremely difficult and sometimes impossible -- so in general YerbaScript *very* rarely removes features.

 Because the web is so large, even features that behave in a way that's surprising and potentially lead to bugs are often relied upon by real programs.
 Therefore, only actual use data, and not a sense of whether some feature is correct or useful, can guide TC39 in potentially changing existing behavior.